 For the vultures, see below the macaques’ photos.
 Enjoy!

 Migratory vultures at Jbel Moussa:

-Black-crowned Tchagra (Tchagra senegalus) is very common here.
+Black-crowned Tchagra (Tchagra senegalus) is very common in the valley west of Jbel Moussa.
+Both Yellow-billed (Pyrrhocorax graculus) and Red-billed Choughs (P. pyrrhocorax) are abundant as well.
 And there is a little surprise of a local bird not seen here since decades, it’s the Levaillant’s Woodpecker.
-A nest of this species was found near Jbel Moussa on 25 May 2015.
+A nest of this species was found in the valley on 25 May 2015.
 See this short note:

 El Khamlichi, R. & Sarrión Salado, J. A. 2015.
 Nouveau cas de reproduction du Pic de Levaillant (Picus vaillantii) au Jbel Moussa, Tangérois.
 Go-South Bull.
 12: 55–56.
 PDF